Aminatou05/SBA319-MongoDB-Application/README.md

 # Cookie API
 ## Description
 This API allows you to manage a collection of delicious cookies.
-You can add new cookie types, update their details, retrieve a list of all cookies, or find a specific cookie by its name.## Routes
+You can add new cookie types, update their details, retrieve a list of all cookies, or find a specific cookie by its name.
 ### Seed Route
 - **GET /seed**
   - Populates the database with initial cookie data.